rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 export NAMESPACE="workshop"
 ```

-NOTE: no regular password can be used with GH Registry, a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) needs to be generated and used to the authentication.
+NOTE: no regular password can be used with GH Registry, a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) needs to be generated and used for authentication.

 * Create the namespace for the demo example: